In this post, I will carefully guide you through the steps for creating a WordPress blog from complete scratch.

-- Good technical and customer support (The big one)
+- Great technical and customer support (The big one).

-- Easy installation of WordPress (One-Click Install, which most popular web hosts offer these days)
+- Easy installation of WordPress (One-Click Install, which most popular web host companies offer these days)

 Step #3 - Installing WordPress

-This is probably the most crucial part of setting up a WordPress blog, but don't panic as this is also the easiest part of setting up your blog.
+This is probably the most critical part of setting up a WordPress blog, but don't panic as this is also the easiest part of setting up your blog.

-You've heard me mention the "one-click install" feature above right?
-Well this is a simple feature that most web host providers offer these days.
+You've heard me mention the "one-click install" feature earlier, right?
+Well, this is a simple feature that most web host providers offer today.

-The "one-click" feature just means that you can install WordPress into your domain name via your hosting company, with just a single click of the mouse.
+The "one-click" feature just means that you can install WordPress into a domain name of your choice, via your hosting company, with just a single click of the mouse.

-Back in the day you'd have to install WordPress via FTP, you can still do that today but it is far too technical to do as a newbie.
-Instead you're going to install WordPress with a single click of the mouse.
+Way back in the day, you would have to install WordPress via FTP.
+You can still do that today, of course, however, it is a little bit technical to do as a newbie.
+Instead, you're going to install WordPress with a single click of the mouse.

-Let me show you how to install WordPress on a new domain name in SiteGround:
+Let me show you how to install WordPress on a new domain name, again, using SiteGround -

 Step Two: Scroll down and click on the WordPress icon under 'Auto-installers'.
 See image below.